cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-deprovisioning-decommissioning.md

 ### Plan for Involuntary Decommissioning

-Setting clear boundaries and expectations with a [Shared Responsibility Model](../security-and-compliance/shared-responsibility-model.md) is crucial.
+Setting clear boundaries and expectations with a [Shared Responsibility Model Alignment](../security-and-compliance/shared-responsibility-model-alignment.md) is crucial.
 Unfortunately, the cloud foundation team sometimes has to enforce these boundaries.
 For example, cloud foundation teams may find internal customers

 - violating their duty to handle assigned incidents as part of the [Incident Management Process](../security-and-compliance/incident-management-process.md).